On Zarankiewicz's Problem for Intersection Hypergraphs of Geometric Objects: Introduction

-In recent years, numerous works obtained improved bounds on the number of edges in various algebraic and geometric settings (e.g.,~\cite{BCS+21,CH23,Do19,FPSSZ17,FK21,JP20,KellerS24,MST24,Tomon23,TZ21}).
+In recent years, numerous works obtained improved bounds on the number of edges in various algebraic and geometric settings (e.g.,~\cite{AK25,BCS+21,COZ25,CH23,Do19,FPSSZ17,FK21,HMTS25,JP20,KellerS24,MST24,Tomon23,TZ21}).
 Several of these works studied Zarankiewicz's problem for \emph{intersection graphs} of two families of geometric objects.
 In such a graph $G(A_1,A_2)$, the vertices are two families $A_1,A_2$ of geometric objects, and for $a_1 \in A_1$ and $a_2 \in A_2$, $(a_1,a_2)$ is an edge of $G$ if $a_1 \cap a_2 \neq \emptyset$.
 In particular, Chan and Har-Peled~\cite{CH23} obtained an $O(tn(\frac{\log n}{\log \log n})^{d-1})$ bound for intersection graphs of points vs.~axis-parallel boxes in $\mathbb{R}^d$, improving upon results of~\cite{BCS+21,TZ21}, and observed that a matching lower bound construction appears in a classical paper of Chazelle~\cite{Chazelle90}.
-They also obtained an $O(tn \log \log n)$ bound for intersection graphs of points vs.~pseudo-discs in the plane, and bounds for points vs.~halfspaces, balls, shapes with `low union complexity', and more.
-Keller and Smorodinsky~\cite{KellerS24} proved a bound of $O_t(n\frac{\log n}{\log \log n})$ for intersection graphs of two families of axis-parallel rectangles in the plane and a bound of $O_t(n)$ for intersection graphs of two families of pseudo-discs.
+They also obtained an $O(tn \log \log n)$ bound for intersection graphs of points vs.~pseudo-discs in the plane.
+Keller and Smorodinsky~\cite{KellerS24} proved a bound of $O_t(n\frac{\log n}{\log \log n})$ for intersection graphs of two families of axis-parallel rectangles in the plane and a bound of $O(t^6 n)$ for intersection graphs of two families of pseudo-discs.
 Both bounds are sharp, up to the dependence on $t$.
+Hunter, Milojevi\'{c}, Tomon and Sudakov~\cite{HMTS25} obtained the optimal bound $O(tn)$ for intersection graphs of two families of pseudo-discs.

 \textbf{Zarankiewicz's problem for hypergraphs.} The `hypergraph analogue' of Zarankiewicz's problem asks for the maximum number of hyperedges in an $r$-uniform hypergraph on $n$ vertices that does not contain $K^r_{t,t,\ldots,t}$ (i.e., the complete $r$-partite $r$-uniform hypergraph with all parts having size $t$) as a subhypergraph.
 This question was raised in 1964 by Erd\H{o}s~\cite{Erdos64}, who obtained an upper bound of $O(n^{r-\frac{1}{t^{r-1}}})$ and showed that this bound is essentially optimal for general hypergraphs.
 Note that $\Omega(n^{r-1})$ is a trivial lower bound for this problem, as the complete $r$-partite graph $K_{n,n,\ldots,n,t-1}^r$ has $(t-1)n^{r-1}$ edges and is clearly $K_{t,t,\ldots,t}^r$-free.